vgrichina/web4-deploy/README.md

 npx web4-deploy <src-directory> <destination-account.near> --deploy-contract
 ```

-This gonna deploy [web4-min-contract](https://github.com/vgrichina/web4-min-contract) to the account, so that `.near` account can be connected to respective IPFS hash.
+This will deploy [web4-min-contract](https://github.com/vgrichina/web4-min-contract) to the account, so that `.near` account can be connected to respective IPFS hash.

 Deploy custom smart contract after uploading to IPFS: